NABU

 For an eco-friendly agriculture

-More than half of Germany's territory is used for agricultural purposes.
 This circumstance explains the vast influence agriculture has on nature and our environmental goods such as soil, water and air.
 The development in recent years of intensifying agriculture has led to higher stress on biodiversity and the environment due to nutrient surplus and use of pesticides.
 The effects are showing: a dramatic population decline of insects and birds as well as excessive levels of nitrates in groundwater and climate-damaging emissions.

-NABU has become committed to ensure an eco-friendly agriculture.
-On this website you will find news and information on agriculture, agricultural policy and bio energy.
-This entails among other things the following issues: EU agricultural reform, healthy nutrition and organic farming, pesticides and fertilisers as well as measures taken protecting farmland birds.
+On these pages you will find news and information on agriculture, agricultural policy and green energy including (but not limited to) the following issues: EU agricultural reform, healthy nutrition and organic farming, pesticides and fertilisers as well as measures taken to protecting farmland birds.

 Climate Smart Agriculture - photo: Nature Tanzania